holochain/holochain/docs/specs/src/hwp_4_formal.md

 \end{Bmatrix}
 $$

 **Initialization:** After genesis, DNAs may have also provided initialization functions which are all executed the first time an inbound zome call is received and run.
-This delay in initialization is to allow time for the application to have joined and been validated into the network, just in case initialization functions may need to retrieve some data settings from the network.
+This delay in initialization is to allow time for the application to have joined and been validated into the network, just in case initialization functions may need to retrieve some data from the network.

-Initialization functions may write entries to the chain, or send messages or any variety of actions, but after each DNA and each zome (according the order they were bundled together) have succesfully completed their initializations, an Init_Complete entry is written to the source chain, so that it will not re-attempt initialization to prevent any redundant side-effects.
+Initialization functions may write entries to the chain, send messages, or perform any variety of actions, but after all coordinator zomes' initialization functions (according to the order they were bundled together) have succesfully completed their initializations, an InitZomesComplete action is written to the source chain, so that it will not re-attempt initialization, thus preventing any redundant side-effects.

-**Ongoing Operation via Calls to Zome Functions:** All changes following genesis and initialization occur by Zome call to a function contained in the DNA in the following form:
+**Ongoing Operation via Calls to Zome Functions:** All changes following genesis and initialization occur by Zome call to a function contained in a Coordinator Zome in the following form:

 $$ Z_c = \{Z_f, Params, CapTokenSecret \} $$

-Where $Z_f$ is the Zome function being called, $Params$ are the parameters passed to that Zome function and $CapTokenSecret$ references the capabilities token which explicitly grants the calling agent the permission to rights to call that function.
+Where $Z_f$ is the Zome function being called, $Params$ are the parameters passed to that Zome function, and $CapTokenSecret$ references the capability token which explicitly grants the calling agent the permission to call that function.

 Based on the interface connection and state when the Zome call is received we construct a context which provides additional necessary parameters to validate state transformation: